 - paid because of a written agreement or a court order,

-- paid on a periodic basis, such as once a month or once every two weeks, and
+- made on a periodic basis, such as once a month or once every two weeks, and

 - actually paid.

-Other kinds of support payments — such as payments made in a lump sum or payments made by providing services — are not taxable or deductible.
+Other kinds of support payments — such as those made in a lump sum or “in kind” (that is, paid in services, not money) — aren’t taxable or deductible.
 It may be necessary to speak to a lawyer to confirm the tax status of spousal support payments.

-The tax consequences of support payments should be taken into account when determining the amount of support that should be paid.
+When you’re figuring out how much spousal support should be paid, keep in mind the tax consequences of support payments.
 For more on this, see our information on the tax implications of support payments.

 Who can help

-Family justice counsellors in Family Justice Centres throughout BC can help couples with understanding spousal support, preparing a separation agreement, and obtaining a support order in Provincial Court.
+Family justice counsellors in Family Justice Centres throughout BC can help couples understand spousal support, prepare a separation agreement, or help prepare materials to get a support order in Provincial Court.
 Their services are free.